vgvassilev/clad/docs/userDocs/source/user/CoreConcepts.rst

 Derived Function Types and Derivative Types
 =============================================

-Each entry point asks for a different shape of derivative, so each generates a function with its own name and signature.
+Each entry point asks for a different kind of derivative, so each generates a function with its own name and signature.
 For ``double f(double x, double y)`` Clad produces: